 “That was really fun to research,” she recalls.
 “You can get weapons that can affect people on such a significant level, and it’s like, how is that even allowed?
 It’s not even mass weapons—you’re dealing with nanotechnology, and yet the impact on people is detrimental.”

-Jobs in public international law
+Post-LL.M. jobs in public international law

 Reece Thomas says that some of her students have gone on to work for international law firms like Linklaters and Baker & McKenzie; many also return to their previous jobs they held before going to City on leave, often from governmental roles in their home countries.
 One student became counsel for an energy company located in London, while a number of others went to work for international NGOs—such as Transparency International, Amnesty International, and Oxfam—and doing internships with the International Maritime Organisation.